key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/howtoMultithread.md

 - Inter-event parallelism: running multiple events in parallel
 - Intra-event parallelism: running multiple algorithms in parallel, within an event

-The two levels of parallelims can be combined: events can run in parallel, and algorithms within the events can run in parallel.
+The two levels of parallelism can be combined: events can run in parallel, and algorithms within the events can run in parallel.

 ### How to run with inter-event parallelism